 How Can Shippers Eliminate the Volatility of Differing BAF Programs?

-Though the large discrepancy in prices is a direct response to IMO 2020, this variability existed long before it and will continue to endure throughout 2020 and beyond if shippers do not take appropriate measures to mitigate it.
+Though the large discrepancy in prices is a direct response to IMO 2020, this variability existed before it and will continue to endure long term if shippers do not take appropriate measures to mitigate it.

 When met with drastically different BAF pricing from carrier to carrier, even with similar vessel types, shippers should question whether these programs are fair, accurate, and based on valid data.
 Transparency is imperative to ensuring BAF programs are both equitable and reflective of current market conditions.
 The risk associated with inaccurate and opaque pricing mechanisms is far too great for shippers to gamble, and far too time-consuming to navigate on a regular basis.

 Running an ocean tender while modeling multiple different carrier fuel programs is both difficult and time-consuming.
 It also leaves too much to chance, not fully understanding how each of those BAF programs will react to changes in fuel prices.
 Some could move inconsistently, aggressively, or just be confusing.
-It is imperative that shippers find partners to bring clarity and consistency to managing this volatile spend.
+For the best results, shippers should enable third parties to cut through the noise on their behalf to promote a better way to advance your 2020 BAF strategy.

-Breakthrough Marine Fuel Recovery is the only fuel reimbursement program on the market that offers accurate, unbiased, and market-based pricing data for maritime freight.
+Breakthrough Marine Fuel Recovery is the only fuel reimbursement program on the market that offers accurate, unbiased, and market-based pricing data for maritime freight to improve your experience with fuel reimbursements.
 With core tenets that prioritize transparency, removing distortion, and creating equitable reimbursements for all parties, shippers can confidently navigate contracts with carriers who provide exceptional service.

 Shippers and their carriers deserve a transparent picture of the cost, consumption, and emissions needed to move freight.
 For more information about Breakthrough Marine Fuel Management and how it can elevate your maritime shipping strategy, contact us.